skip to Main Content

 The ‘best interest of the child’ doesn’t always lead to shared parenting

-In many states across the nation, judges take into consideration a child’s best interests when making custody determinations.
+In many states across the nation, judges take into consideration the best interest of the child when making custody determinations.
 What this means can differ from state to state though.
 Here in Maryland, judges take into consideration a myriad of things such as existing custody agreements, the fitness of each parent, the age of the child, and whether one parent takes care of the child more than the other, just to name a few.

 But on top of all of that, some point out that the “best interest of the child” doesn’t always mean shared parenting, which can be incredibly frustrating to the non-custodial parent.
 It’s because of this that individuals and organizations are asking lawmakers to consider the wording of custody laws and make changes that would limited a judge’s discretion, thereby bolstering parental rights.